Chia-Network/chia-nft-minting-tool/README.md

 ```

 ### Test 2 - Mint and create offers for each NFT
-This test will create 100 NFTs and air-drop them to a target address
+This test will create 100 NFTs and send them to your own wallet while creating sell offer files for each NFT

 1. Generate the factory data.
 Don't use a "t" for target flag since we want to mint to our own wallet

 ```bash
 python factory_metadata.py 1000
 ```
 2. Create the spend bundles.
-No -t flag here since we aren't transfering the NFTs out of our wallet.
+No -t flag here since we aren't transferring the NFTs out of our wallet.

 ```bash
 chianft create-mint-spend-bundles -w 3 -d True -a txch1q02aryjymlslllpauhu7rhk3802lk3e5peuce8gy947dnggpegysqegkzk -r 300 metadata.csv output.pkl